![]() |

 formerly had charge of the infrastructure of the national railway network) signed over the route to the

-company, clearing the way for steady progress to opening the line between Pontycymmer and
+company, clearing the way for steady progress to opening the line between Pontycymer and

 Bryngarw Country Park, a distance of about 4 miles.
 Bryngarw Country Park, which